exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/05_Launching Dev Env Docker Containers/01_Launching on Windows/index.md

 Note, that `-v C:/docker_vol/gql_app:/myapp` contains a path on the left (host) side - this indicates sharing of a specific folder vs. a Docker volume as we did for the `mongo` container.
 Alternatively, a Docker volume can be created ahead of time, linked to the folder we need to share.

 `tail -f /dev/null` is a dummy daemon command that puts the container into an infinite waiting loop.
 Run `docker stats` command to see the resource utilization by the containers. `node-dev` takes up a tiny memory slice and zero CPU when running in this "dummy" daemon mode.
+Notice, that by the `LIMIT` of memory may be lower than the total available RAM capacity of your box.
+Infamously, Docker on Windows sets up defaults that may be insufficient for your Docker-based Devstack (if you have lots of containers running), so you should keep that in mind and check whether the limit can be increased (out of scope of this course).

 Let's get into `node-dev` shell.
 From the host's terminal shell CLI, run:
 ```